welldone-software/gulp-rebase-css-urls/README.md

 ## Overview

 The plugin is minimalistic and simple.
-It rebases all css urls to a chosen new base.
+It rebases css files urls to a new base.

 ## Example